 We are pleased to announce Seattle artist Sullivan Giles as the winner of the $2000 2016 NWWF Scholarship Award Scholarship Award presented by the Northwest Watercolor Foundation.

 Ms. Giles is in her third year of a four-year atelier program at the Gage Academy of Art with plans to apply to the New York Academy of Art upon graduation.
 She actively serves in several capacities at the art school that include scheduling, communication and organization.
 An active artist for several years, Sullivan states she enrolled in the Kang-O’Higgins Atelier Program to seek out additional learning opportunities and move into a full-time career in the arts.
 In her submitted artist’s statement she speaks of the importance of light and illumination, strong female figures, magic and power.
 The jury of professional artists felt her images were commanding, cohesive, skillfully crafted and impressive in size.

 Ms. Sullivan and her parents attended a dinner in her honor, followed by the presentation of her award at the general meeting of the Northwest Watercolor Society held April 26, 2016 in Bellevue, Washington.

 The Northwest Watercolor Foundation is a nonprofit arm of the Northwest Watercolor Society (NWWS).
 One of the purposes of the Foundation is to support emerging young visual artists by providing financial awards to committed, deserving students.

-For information about donating to the Foundation, or applying for the NWWF Scholarship Award to be awarded in the spring of 2016, contact Foundation President Ann Breckon at firstname.lastname@example.org.
+For information about donating to the Foundation, or to apply for the NWWF Scholarship Award to be awarded in the spring of 2017, contact NWWF Scholarship Award Chairman Ann Breckon at firstname.lastname@example.org.

 Return to Foundation